EA-04-140 - Worthington Industries, Inc.

 The NRC has concluded that information regarding your corrective actions taken and planned to correct the violations and prevent recurrence have been described as documented in this letter.
 Therefore, you are not required to respond to this letter unless the description therein does not accurately reflect your corrective actions or your position.
 In that case, or if you choose to provide additional information, you should follow the instructions specified in the enclosed Notice.
 We appreciate your cooperation with us in this matter.

 In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response (if you choose to provide one) will be made available electronically for public inspection in the NRC Public Document Room or from the Publicly Available Records (PARS) component of NRC's document system (ADAMS).
-ADAMS is accessible from the NRC Web site at http://www.nrc.gov/reading-rm/pdr.html (the Public NRC Library).
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov select What We Do, Enforcement, then Significant Enforcement Actions.
+ADAMS is accessible from the NRC Web site at the Public NRC Library.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Docket No. 99990001